 3. Compact Tent and Sleeping Bag

-Hotels can get expensive quickly.
+Hotel bills can add up quickly.
 There are beautiful places to camp in the US.
 You don’t have to pack tons of camping gear.
 Keep a small tent and sleeping bag in the car.
-You never know when you find the perfect beach camping spot.
+You never know when you will find the perfect beach camping spot.

 Eating out also adds up quickly.
 Get a soft-sided cooler (easier to squeeze into an already full car).
 Keep snacks, lunch meat, beer, and wine (passengers only) handy.
 A picnic lunch is a perfect way to cut down on expenses.
 Don’t forget the wine opener.

 I found a very cheap cooler at Walmart that shockingly does not leak.
 This cooler on amazon has great reviews if you don’t want to battle the Walmart crowd.